 He hopes to get back to work soon and finish building maintenance in the labs at the University of Pittsburgh.

 “I wouldn't be alive if my doctors didn’t fight for me each step of the way,” says Bob.

 He is also extremely grateful for his donor and is passionate about organ donation.

 Ever since the passing of his oldest son, Bob is very empathetic.
 The idea of someone else giving their own life so that he could live is an honor.

 Bob hopes to meet with his donor’s family via the Center for Organ Recovery and Education (CORE) someday to express his gratitude.

-Today, Bob follows up with Dr. Ramani and his team every two months and is starting to feel like his normal self.
+Today, Bob follows up with the team at UPMC every two months and is starting to feel like his normal self.

 “I can’t say enough about the whole team,” says Bob.
 “The doctors and staff were incredible to not only me but my family and visitors as well.”